Waverley By-Laws

 Failure to have a duplicate advice in the hands of the Record Secretary within 24 hours of receiving phone or email advice for non-receipt of result/s will incur loss of all point scores for such match/es by the home Club.

-Advice of delayed Grand Final matches, and the alternate playing arrangements agreed to, shall be provided to the Association Secretary not later than 9:00 p.m. on the day of the match.
-The eventual results of all Grand Final matches must be entered on line by either team by 5:30 p.m.
-Sunday.
+3. Delayed Grand Final Matches - Advice of delayed Grand Final matches, and the alternate playing arrangements agreed to, will be provided to the Association Secretary, and relevant Record Secretary, not later than 9:00 p.m. on the day of the match.
+The eventual results of all Grand Final matches must be entered on line by either team by 7:00 p.m.
+Sunday or as otherwise advised by Waverley Tennis.

-Any variation to the above arrangements for continuation of final series matches shall be at the discretion of the Committee of Management.
+Any variation to the above arrangements for continuation of final series matches will be at the discretion of the Committee of Management.

 Grand finals of highest sections will be convened at a single venue.